jason-verrill/wowtokenprice/README.md

 # wowtokenprice
-Gets the current WoW token gold price
+Gets the current WoW token gold price by scraping and parsing wowhead.com